ropfuscator/ropfuscator/README.md

 ROPfuscator can target a single project, obfuscating only the object files pertinent to the project itself, or it can obfuscate the target along with all its dependencies.

-## Evaluation and White Paper

-Please note that the evaluation code present in this repository has not been used to produce any artifact.
-The original evaluation from the deprecated repository is still valid and it is used in the original white paper.

 ---

 ## Get started